Airstrike on Udbina Air Base: Serb strikes

-The Serb aircraft dropped napalm and cluster bombs on Bosnian positions at Bihac pocket.
+The Serb aircraft dropped napalm and cluster bombs on Bosnian positions in the Bihać pocket.
 The majority of the sorties released their bombs without flying on Bosnia's air space, and the jets perfected the tactic of flying below the radar screen, but the attacks were a clear violation of the no-fly zone anyway, and a challenge to NATO.

-The Krajina Serbs attacks began on 10 November on Cazin and Bihac itself, but these ones only involved the use of heavy artillery and SA-2 surface-to-air missiles in the ground-to-ground role.
+The Krajina Serbs attacks began on 10 November on Cazin and Bihać itself, but these ones only involved the use of heavy artillery and SA-2 surface-to-air missiles in a ground-to-ground role.

-On 18 November, two Orao planes dropped napalm and cluster bombs, while on the following day, other two aircraft launched four bombs on civilian facilities at Cazin.
-One of the jets, an Orao, was shot down and its pilot, identified as Boro Novic, was killed.
+On 18 November, two Orao ground attack aircraft dropped napalm and cluster bombs, while on the following day, other two aircraft launched four bombs on civilian facilities at Cazin.
+One of the jets, an Orao, was shot down and its pilot, identified as Boro Nović, was killed.
 Three of the bombs did not explode, but nine civilians lost their lives.
-Two Royal Air Force (RAF) Tornados pursued two Galeb after they attacked Bosnian positions around Bihac, but were forced to stop the chase when the Serb pilots crossed the Croatian border, where NATO forces had no mandate.
+Two Royal Air Force (RAF) Tornados pursued two Galeb after they attacked Bosnian positions around Bihać, but were forced to stop the chase when the Serb pilots flew into Croatian airspace, where NATO forces had no mandate.